Cyber, Education Market, ICT, Engineering

 - are ambitious and want to develop your knowledge and skills in the area of Security or Networking

 - are looking for a technically challenging top rated Master’s programme, that is also available in part-time.

 - want to be part of a small team of students and staff, that is permanently available for any questions that may arise

 - want to work in the SNE lab with first class material at your own reserved work space and server space.

-What does System and Network Engineering at the UvA have to offer me?
+What does Security and Network Engineering at the UvA have to offer me?

 SNE is the only academic Master's programme in The Netherlands that focuses on understanding, developing and maintaining complex IT systems and networks.
 It raises questions like:

 - How do you apply different software components within a complex architecture, to end up with an efficiently working system?